 I knew I wouldn’t use more than 1GB of data during my time in the country, so went for the cheaper plan.

-Brunei is one of the few countries where tourist SIM packages are actually the best deal for travelers, since other plans include a mandatory 25 BND annual registration fee.
+Brunei is one of the few countries where tourist SIM packages are actually the best deal for travelers.
+Other plans include a mandatory 25 BND annual registration fee.

-Top-ups are available at all Progresif stores, but because the tourist SIM expires and becomes unusable after four weeks anyway, you won’t need to top it up.
+Top-ups are available at all Progresif stores.
+Because the tourist SIM expires and becomes unusable after four weeks anyway, though, you won’t need to top it up.

 If you go with DST, top-ups are also available instore.